 - whether the enterprise can offer an undertaking on acceptable terms to the MyCC.

 Chapter 2 of the Act prohibits an enterprise, whether independently or collectively, from engaging in any conduct that amounts to an abuse of a dominant position in any market for goods or services in Malaysia.
 This prohibition is substantially similar to article 102 of the Treaty on the Functioning of the European Union, and the concept of joint dominance from case law in other jurisdictions is expressly included within the Act.
-It should be noted that where there is collusion between enterprises, this may also be caught by chapter 1 of the Act, which prohibits horizontal and vertical agreements that restrict competition.
-As there is no need to establish dominance in a chapter 1 infringement, collective dominance cases are expected to be rare.
+It should be noted that where there is collusion between enterprises, this may also be caught by Chapter 1 of the Act, which prohibits horizontal and vertical agreements that significantly prevent, restrict or distort competition.
+As there is no need to establish dominance in a Chapter 1 infringement, collective dominance cases are expected to be rare.

-Establishing an infringement under chapter 2 of the Act is a two-step process: the MyCC will assess whether the enterprise that is being complained about is dominant in the relevant market in Malaysia; and, if so, the MyCC will assess whether the enterprise is abusing its dominant position.
+Establishing an infringement under Chapter 2 of the Act is a two-step process: first, the MyCC will assess whether the enterprise that is being complained about is dominant in the relevant market in Malaysia; if so, the MyCC will assess whether the enterprise is abusing its dominant position.